WaterFutures/EPyT-Flow/docs/tut.events.rst

 at the peak time where it stays until the leakage is over.

 .. note::
-    What leak diameter refers to small or large leak depends mainly on the link/pipe diameter, which might be different for different links/pipes and is also likely to differ between different water distribution networks.
+    Which leak diameter refers to small or large leak depends mainly on the link/pipe diameter, which might be different for different links/pipes and is also likely to differ between different water distribution networks.

 Example for adding an abrupt and an incipient leakage: